margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** insomnia, fragment, disease, mind, madness, sense, noise, mood, magnet, earthquake

 ## Freedom ##
-The freedom to take off the chains, the weight of the oppression that slows people down.
-The right to be untrapped.
-The right to be a free spirit, a free bird, and engage with opportunity.
-The right to be protected.
-The right to express, share the ideas that spring up from within, from the source of life.
+The freedom to take off the chains, the weight of the oppression that slows people down, the right to be untrapped, the right to be a free spirit, a free bird, and engage with opportunity, the right to be protected, and the right to express, share the ideas that spring up from within, from the source of life.

 <br>